Table of contents

 By doing so, you are able to see all of the same items and their details listed next to each other.
 Moreover, here, you are able to see custom fields to help you sort items and define what is the most important.

 In the example below, we see the same items as before, however, this time a custom field RICE scoring is also displayed.
 This helps the team decide which items should be taken on next.

-Once the team decides it is time to execute the items, they are moved into the Marketing Sprints board.
+Once the team decides it is time to execute the items, they are moved into the Team Sprints board.
 This board is all about tracking the progress of each item, thus its structure is different.